instaloader/instaloader/docs/contributing.rst

 Suggesting Features
 -------------------

+.. goal-start

+Instaloader's goal is to mimick the browser's behavior to access the data that is available through the Instagram web interface, pack this data into complete and easily-(re)usable python objects, and provide a user interface for the most common downloading and metadata collection tasks, without changing any of the online data.

+.. goal-end

 If you have an idea of how Instaloader should be enhanced, but do not want to implement the feature yourself, feel free to open a ticket in our `Issue Tracker <https://github.com/instaloader/instaloader/issues>`__.